Flexiscreens will keep you young and cheerful.

 Of course these dangers and annoyances are common anywhere you will be cruising so having a first line of defense is really mandatory.

 Coming from south Florida I knew this when I first bought the Moira in 1976 and I had screen drop slides made to fit by the boat yard in Taiwan.
-I've changed the screens a few times over the years but the teak drop slide in this image has protected us for 35 years.
+I've changed the screens a few times over the years but the teak drop slide in this image has protected us for 40 years.

 Since we live in the tropics and the mossies can be really dangerous we have always put in the screens at dusk - without fail - even if we have not seen or heard any mossies there before.
 It's a habit.
 So it has to be easy to do.

 The opening hatches and portholes also need screens.
 At first we had teak framed screens that plugged in to the hatch opening.
-But these were heavy, difficult to store, and if it started raining in the middle of the night there was a danger of accidentally dropping the screen on our head when we opened it to close the hatch.
+But these were heavy, difficult to store, and if it started raining in the middle of the night there was a danger of accidentally dropping the screen on our heads when we opened it to close the hatch.
 Well, more than a danger actually since I really did drop it on Freddy's head once and she claims she still has the scar.

 Some 10 years ago I discovered magnetic screens and although they were expensive I got a set for all three of our hatches.
 They have a flexible magnetic rubber frame that sticks to a magnetic strip that is attached to the frame of the hatch.
 They worked fine but there were some problems.
 For one thing the magnets began to get weaker and the screens would sometimes drop out with a strong gust of wind.